 Queen Juliana died on the same day as her grand mother, queen Emma of the Netherlands, born princess of Waldeck-Pyrmont.
 On 19 March 1934 queen Emma got an attack of bronchitis but her condition worsened quickly.
 After a quiet night her condition worsened in the morning of 20 March 1934, she died at 7.45 AM at Lange Voorhout Palace in The Hague, in the presence of her daughter queen Wilhelmina, her grand daughter princess Juliana and her brother Fürst Friedrich of Waldeck-Pyrmont.

 Queen Emma was married in 1879, at the age of 20 to the 61 year old king William III of The Netherlands, Grand Duke of Luxembourg.
 After her husband died in 1890 the queen became regent for her daughter Wilhelmina for a period of eight years.
 Queen Emma is often credited for saving the Dutch monarchy, as king William III was unpopular.
 From 1890 queen Emma made various tours through the country with her daughter Wilhelmina, which renewed the enthousiasm for the royal family.
 The image of two ‘fragile’ ladies on the Dutch throne was perfect for the nationalistic spirit of the belle epoque and when queen Wilhelmina reached maturity in 1898 the Dutch monarchy was much stronger than before.
 After 1898 queen Emma was involved with various charities.
 Most notably the Tuberculosis foundation as one of her sisters (queen Pauline of Württemberg) died of that disease.
-In these years queen Emma was called “the sweetest lady in Europe.”Filed under Dutch Royals, Historical Royals
+In these years queen Emma was called “the sweetest lady in Europe.”Filed under Dutch Royals, German Royals, Historical Royals